sumant-28/AppleHealthParser.jl/README.md

 ## Existing Approaches

 There are existing analyses online to process the data in [R](https://rpubs.com/heidithornton09/AccessingAppleHealthData), [Python](https://github.com/jameno/Simple-Apple-Health-XML-to-CSV) and with a [database](https://github.com/christophhagen/HealthDB).
-There may be others.
+This not an exhaustive list.

 ### Parser